As NATO-Russia Relations Stagger, Poland’s Military Modernization Programs Pitch Up

-The last weeks have been marked by a mounting political crisis between NATO members and Russia as the former expelled Russian diplomats in the wake of the poisoning of an ex-spy and his daughter in Berlin.
-In response, Moscow decided to expel diplomats from those countries, including 60 Americans, The New York Times reported.
+The last few weeks have been marked by a mounting political crisis between NATO members and Russia as the former expelled Russian diplomats in the wake of the poisoning of an ex-spy and his daughter in Berlin.
+In response, Moscow decided to expel diplomats from those countries, including 60 Americans, the New York Times reported.

 As these events play out, Poland, a member of NATO, continues to modernize its military forces.
 This includes the recent signing of the largest weapons deal in the history of the country.